chloe-codes1/All-about-reviews/README.md

 #### 1-2.
 Add Virtual Machine with `+Add` button

-- I chose `Ubuntu Sever 18.04 LTS` because I personally like **Ubuntu** and I'm currently using it.
+- I chose `Ubuntu Sever 18.04 LTS` because I personally like **Ubuntu** and I'm currently using `Ubuntu 18.04.4 LTS`.
-- Other options are totally up-to our app's condition
+- Other options are totally up-to your app condition

 <br>